 One major element in a project is the motivation of team members.
 When your team members are lacking in morale, tasks may not be completed within the set time frame or standard you expect.
-By following some of these simple steps, you could see a huge improvement in the performance of team members, thus seeing a better result in projects.
+By following some of these simple steps to motivate project team members, you could see a huge improvement in the performance of team members, thus seeing a better result in projects.

 1) Get to know them